bitsandvolts/bitsandvolts.github.io/_posts/2025-05-12-gs_00010_python-hello-world.md

     count += 1
 ```

-In this version, the variable count starts at 1.
+In this version, the variable _count_ starts at 1.
 The while loop checks whether
-count is less than or equal to 5.
+_count_ is less than or equal to 5.
 As long as that condition is true, the loop
 keeps running.
-Inside the loop, the program prints the current value of count,
+Inside the loop, the program prints the current value of _count_,
-then increases it by 1 using count += 1.
-Once the count reaches 6, the condition
+then increases it by 1 using _count_ += 1.
+Once _count_ reaches 6, the condition
 becomes false, and the loop ends.

 An important detail here is **indentation**.
 Python uses indentation to show